Chart Color Schemes

 The Basin ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-The Basin's cultural diversity was found to be below average.
-As of a certain date, 84.0% of its population were born in Australia, with 91.1% being citizens and 92.6% speaking English only at home.
-Christianity was the predominant religion, comprising 38.2% of The Basin's population.
+The Basin's cultural diversity was found to be below average, with 84.0% of its population born in Australia, 91.1% being citizens, and 92.6% speaking English only at home.
+Christianity was the dominant religion, comprising 38.2% of people in The Basin.
+However, Judaism was overrepresented at 0.1%, compared to Greater Melbourne's 0.1%.

 Frequently Asked Questions - Diversity